 Unlike cats, dogs aren’t very good at keeping themselves clean, and when they go too long without a bath, they can get parasites or bacterial infections.
 If their fur goes too long without a grooming, they can develop mats and tangles that can lead to skin conditions and further infections.

 They don’t need baths every day, but keep up with your pups’ cleanliness.

-Some dogs will also need their nails trimmed or they could get snagged or broken.
+Some dogs will also need their nails trimmed, or else they could get snagged or broken.
 Check their paws frequently to see if they need a nail trimming.

 4. Clean Hard-To-Reach Places